UMassCDS/BuzzardsBay/README.md

     1. The **archive** file, e.g., `archive_AB2_2024.csv`, with all
         columns and values, including rejected data.
 Missing data are represented by `#N/A`.
-This file is intended to be for long-term storage of the complete set of QCed data.
+This file is intended to be for long-term storage of the complete set of QC'd data.

     2. The **WPP** file, e.g., `WPP_AB2_2024.csv`, with all columns.
         Rejected values are replaced with `DR` (for “data rejected”).